Hoodoo vs. Voodoo – Are They Really That Different?

 Voodoo

-• Rada spirits are generally viewed as benevolent, and associated with peace, harmony, and fertility.
+• Rada Loa are often calm, ancestral, and benevolent.
+They are associated with qualities like peace, stability, and fertility.

 Hoodoo